P5YC0DR3AM3R/coding_adventures/README.md

-# Adventures in Coding Blog
+# Adventures in Coding - III Blog

-## Website created as a blog for my adventures into the world of coding, front-end development, and app design.
+## III stands for: Input Important Information.
+A website created as a blog for my adventures into the world of coding, front-end development, and app design.
 To be continually updated with content directly related to my coding and developer journey.

 Below is a short description explaining the what, why, and how of my project.
 I have use thed following questions as a guide: